Beal triple-double leads Wiz to 149-146 3OT win vs Suns

 Later, he cut through several defenders for a layup that gave the Wizards the lead for good, 146-144.

+"When your best player is not playing, the other guys take on more responsibilities," Jazz coach Igor Kokoskov said.
+"Beal was, he came ready and understanding that his role tonight was going to be different."

-Tomas Satoransky and Jeff Green combined to make three of four free throws, with Booker hitting a leaning shot on the other end.
+Tomas Satoransky and Jeff Green combined to make 3 of 4 free throws, with Booker hitting a leaning shot on the other end.
 Booker tried to set up T.J.
 Warren for a tying 3-pointer, but Warren's shot came after the buzzer.

 Beal missed a potential winning floater to end the first overtime period, and Booker had his shot from a similar spot rim out to end the second.